 Eat mostly nutrient-dense foods.

-You may still store fat with low levels of insulin, and you’ll burn up fat and create muscle when insulin is present.
+You’ll probably still store fat with low insulin levels, and you can get rid of fat and build muscle when insulin is present.

-Investigating insulin in isolation as either “good” or “bad” is actually a prime instance of missing the forest for your tress, so calm down, and let insulin do its thing when you pinpoint the main issue.
+Taking a look at insulin in isolation as either “good” or “bad” really is a prime example of missing the forest to the tress, so chill out, and let insulin do its thing whilst you focus on the real picture.